 Money can be tough to talk about.
 But when you educate your kids about your own finances and model financially responsible behavior, they’re likely to do the same when they grow up.

-According to personal finance expert and Vice President of New Client Enrollment at Freedom Debt Relief, Kevin Gallegos, “Showing your kids how you use your budget to pay for monthly expenses, manage debt, and save money helps them understand the basics of financial responsibility.
+According to personal finance expert and VP of New Client Enrollment at Freedom Debt Relief, Kevin Gallegos, “Showing your kids how you use your budget to pay for monthly expenses, manage debt, and save money helps them understand the basics of financial responsibility.
 It’s even better if you set them up with their own budget based on their allowance so that they can practice budgeting on their own.”

-2. Teach Your Kids to Save up for Large Expenses
+2. Teach your kids to save up for large expenses

 It’s good to teach your kids basic financial responsibilities like budgeting.
 But there’s more to personal finance than that.
 It’s also important to teach them about how to reach big financial goals—like buying a home.